Close Menu

 Oracle Database12c R2 (12.2.0.1)edelivery.oracle.com

 Oracle binaries require a free account on Oracle eDelivery.
-Search for Oracle Grid Infrastructure 12.2 and Oracle Database 12c Release 2, selecting Linux x86-64 as the platform.
+Search for Oracle Grid Infrastructure 12.2 and Oracle Database 12c Release 2, selecting Linux x86-64.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email WhatsApp

-Next Article Oracle RAC 12.2 on VMware Workstation – Post 2: Oracle Linux Configuration and iSCSI
+Next Article Oracle RAC 12.2 on VMware Workstation – Post 1: VMware Setup and iSCSI Target with targetcli

 Related Posts